-It has been well documented that Eve was signed to Dr. Dre’s Aftermath label before her run with the Ruff Ryders label.
-Even though her tenure with the label was short and did not pan out, Dr. Dre would still play a significant role in her career.
-Eve would describe how Dr. Dre was tough and challenging to work with.
-This resulted in bringing the best out of her, leading to some of Eve’s biggest hits.
+It has been well documented that Eve was signed to Dr. Dre’s Aftermath label before her run with the Ruff Ryders.
+Although her time at Aftermath was short and did not pan out, Dr. Dre still played a significant role in her career.

 Eve – Recording with Dr. Dre